ravirajindi/Image_Browser/README.md

 5. Keeping data class for serialization as light as possible since only fewer keys are actually used/required to show desired UI

 TODO:
-1. Implement pagination
-2. Implement debouncing for search query
+1. Implement debouncing for search query
-3. Store sensitive information used in app such as client id in secure manner
+2. Store sensitive information used in app such as client id in secure manner
-4. Handle mp4/gif urls in appropriate manner and get rid of the workaround which loads mp4/gif url as static image
+3. Handle mp4/gif urls in appropriate manner and get rid of the workaround which loads mp4/gif url as static image
-5. Add 'Scroll To Top' option
+4. Add 'Scroll To Top' option